New Course: Indoor DAS – Design, Evaluation, Measurement & Optimisation Learn more here.

 Radio Principles

-The world has seen a phenomenal growth in the application and use of radio technology.
+The definitive course in Radio Communications The world has seen a phenomenal growth in the application and use of radio technology.
 What haven’t changed, however, are the principles upon which all of these technologies are built.
 The Radio Principles course provides an in-depth understanding of these principles on which radio technologies are built, taking students on a logical and detailed path through the various aspects of the theory, and practice, of radio communications.
 Through attendance on this course, delegates will build an understanding of how radio works and how this impacts manufacturers, users and operators of radio technology.
 Our Radio Principles training course is designed to provide a comprehensive understanding of radio principles and technologies.
 Whether you are new to the field or looking to enhance your existing knowledge, this course covers all the essential topics including modulation techniques, transmission lines, antennas, and more.
 Our expert instructors will guide you through the fundamentals of radio communication, helping you gain the skills and confidence needed to excel in this dynamic industry.
 By enrolling in our Radio Principles training course, you will have the opportunity to learn from industry professionals with years of experience in the field.
 Our interactive sessions and hands-on exercises will give you practical insights into the latest advancements in radio technology, helping you stay ahead of the curve.
 Whether you are a beginner or an experienced professional, this course will provide you with the knowledge and skills needed to succeed in the fast-paced world of radio communication.
 Who would benefit Those requiring an understanding of the principles and concepts of radio that underpin today’s radio technologies.
 Prerequisites Some experience in telecommunications engineering is beneficial but the course is also suitable for delegates with an aptitude for technical subjects.
 Topic Areas Include The use and management of the radio spectrum Waveform fundamentals and baseband information Power levels and measurementsAnalogue and digital modulation techniques Simplex, semi-duplex and duplex - FDD and TDD Multiplexing – FDMA, TDMA, CDMA and OFDMA Transmitters and receivers Antennas and transmission lines Radio propagation mechanisms Introduction to coverage prediction Principles of cellular coverage techniques Diversity and MIMO An overview of fixed and mobile radio technologies in use today

 £2,660.00